-Today's aviation industry faces two significant challenges - rising fuel costs and environmental sustainability.
-To overcome these challenges, Collins Aerospace is at the forefront, delivering advanced structural solutions to make aerospace products lighter, safer, stronger, more cost-efficient and sustainable.
+Today's aviation industry faces a major challenge—rising fuel costs.
+To overcome these challenges, Collins Aerospace is at the forefront, delivering advanced structural solutions to make aerospace products lighter, safer, stronger, and more cost-efficient .
 And just as we're committed to aerospace, we're identifying how thermoplastics can also improve products used in defense applications.

 Introduction of thermoplastic composites technology

-Known for its higher impact resistance, unique processing possibilities, lightweight properties, strength and environmental advantages, thermoplastic composites are increasingly being used in the aerospace industry to replace various metallic and thermoset composite parts.
-And as fuel efficiency is a key driver to reducing the operational cost of an aircraft, the aerospace industry is looking to manufacturers for lighter weight products.
-With thermoplastic composites, we can potentially reduce the weight of aircraft structures by 20% to 50% compared to thermoset and metallic solutions respectively.
+Known for its higher impact resistance, unique processing possibilities, lightweight properties, and strength, thermoplastic composites are increasingly being used in the aerospace industry to replace various metallic and thermoset composite parts.
+These materials are increasingly used in aerospace to replace metallic and thermoset parts.
+With thermoplastics, structural weight can be reduced by 20% to 50%, supporting improved performance and operational efficiency.

 When it comes to manufacturing more complex parts, thermoplastics outshine the competition.
 Parts can be manufactured in minutes instead of hours, and in fact, customers can benefit by as much as an 80% reduction in manufacturing cycle time for the same part that’s even lighter.